Today’s passage: Psalm 37

 Spreading himself like a luxuriant tree in its native soil.

 Then he passed away, and lo, he was no more;

 I sought for him, but he could not be found.
 (35-36)

 He compares this short-lived man to a tree.
 Where else have we seen a tree analogy?
 In the very first psalm in the book, where the righteous man is compared to a tree.
-It’s not the same word for a tree, though, here he uses “ezrach,” a thing that springs up from the soil where it was planted.
+It’s not the same word for a tree, though; here he uses “ezrach,” a thing that springs up from the soil where it was planted.
 It can be used of people as well as trees: for example in Exodus 12:19.
-In Psalm 1, the tree is an “ets,” a more straightforward word for a tree, denoting its strength.
+However, in Psalm 1, the tree is an “ets,” a more straightforward word for a tree, denoting its strength.

 At first I was puzzled by the use of the tree analogy for two very different sorts of guy.
 But upon closer examination, the two different Hebrew words that David uses highlight a difference between the righteous and the wicked.
 An evil man might well spring up and flourish briefly, but only the righteous man has the staying power derived from true strength.